Competitions CDS Dorothea Lange–Paul Taylor Prize

 NOTE: This opp listing has expired and may no longer be relevant!

-The Lange-Taylor Prize is open to documentary artists of any age and nationality.
+The Lange-Taylor Prize is open to documentary artists of any age and nationality who are involved in extended, ongoing fieldwork projects that rely on and exploit, in intriguing and effective ways, the interplay of words and images in the creation and presentation of their work.
 Single artists as well as collaborative teams are eligible.

-The winner of the Lange-Taylor Prize receives $10,000; in addition, their work will be published in the Center for Documentary Studies’ online magazine and placed in the Archive of Documentary Arts at the Rubenstein Library at Duke University.
+The winner receives $10,000, features in Center for Documentary Studies’ digital publications, and inclusion in the Archive of Documentary Arts at Rubenstein Library, Duke University.

 First announced in 1990, the Dorothea Lange–Paul Taylor Prize was created by the Center for Documentary Studies at Duke University to encourage collaboration between documentary writers and photographers in the tradition of the acclaimed photographer Dorothea Lange and writer and social scientist Paul Taylor.
 In 1941 Lange and Taylor published An American Exodus, a book that renders human experience eloquently in text and images and remains a seminal work in documentary studies.